 You can do the same and adapt your homeschool to your child’s learning style.
 It will be a game-changer in your home if you do.

 And once you start doing this other mama’s will want to know your secret because your child will be more responsive and enjoy learning.

 The next few tips will help you maintain a homeschool structure when life becomes hard and you struggle with giving up.

-Tip#3 When all else fails Stick to the core 3 daily
+3. When all else fails Stick to the Core Curriculum

 Let me clarify first what I mean by the Core 3.
 It’s referring to 3 foundational subjects reading, writing, and math.

 This means that when life becomes overwhelming but you still desire some structure at home.
 You have the option of just doing the core 3 daily until things settle down a bit.